iifl-logo

 Risk Management framework of the Company shall primarily focus on following elements:

 A) Risk to Company Assets and Property - It will be ensured that there is proper security and maintenance of assets and adequate coverage of insurance to facilitate replacement of assets with minimal disruption to operations.
-The roles and responsibilities of the departments will be identified to ensure adequate physical security and maintenance of their assets.
+The roles and responsibilities of the departments shall be identified to ensure adequate physical security and maintenance of their assets.

 C) Foreign Currency Risks - The Company may have revenues and expenditure of the Company once it is fully operational which include earnings and expenditure in foreign exchange.
 Foreign currency risk management ensures that the treasury department continuously tracks movement of foreign currencies, avails of services of experts, and hedges the risk through appropriate mechanisms.